pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

 Learning Methods on Graphs
 --------------------------

-After learning about data handling, datasets, loader and transforms in PyTorch Geometric, it's time to implement our first graph neural network!
+After learning about data handling, datasets, loader and transforms in PyG, it's time to implement our first graph neural network!

 We will use a simple GCN layer and replicate the experiments on the Cora citation dataset.
 For a high-level explanation on GCN, have a look at its `blog post <http://tkipf.github.io/graph-convolutional-networks/>`_.